-NOTE 9 SUBSEQUENT EVENTS
+NOTE 10 SUBSEQUENT EVENTS

-Heritage has evaluated subsequent events through March 22, 2023, the date which the financial statements were available to be issued.
-There were no subsequent events required to be accrued or disclosed.
+Heritage has evaluated subsequent events through March 24, 2024, the date which the financial statements were available to be issued.
+Other than the partial distribution of an estate gift received in August 2023 discussed in Note 1, there were no subsequent events required to be accrued or disclosed.